xanderstevenson/text-2-mp3/README.md

 * For a long text, such as several pages, it could take a few minuted for the mp3 file to be rendered.

-- You can put the relative or absolute file path.
-MP3s are always saved to 'mp3s' folder one level down from python3 text-2-mp3.py
+- MP3s are always saved to 'mp3s' folder one level down from txt-2-mp3.py

 - Tip: When pasting from a web page or Word doc, delete the image file names or it will read them (they are often long).